medplum/medplum/packages/docs/docs/communications/organizing-communications.md

 ## Background

-Communication in a patient portal can include many scenarios – patient to physician, physician to physician, device to physician, and more.
-This results in a large volume of communications within a portal, so ensuring that they are well organized is vital.
-For example, an organization may have staff on call to respond to patient messages.
+Communications in a healthcare context (modeled as [Communication](/docs/api/fhir/resources/communication) resources) can include many scenarios – patient to physician, physician to physician, device to physician, and more.
+This results in a large volume of communications within this context, so ensuring that they are well organized is vital.
+For example, a provider may have staff on call to respond to patient messages.
 Without proper organization, messages may not reach the correct staff member.

 ## Communication Organization Patterns

 There are various ways to organize communications using FHIR, but the most common are `Communication.category` and `Communication.topic`.
-Additionally, you can use FHIR attirbutes to organize communications using threading.
+Additionally, you can use properties such as `Communication.inResponseTo` and `Communication.encounter` to organize communications using threading.

 The `Communication.category` element is the type of message being conveyed.
-Categories can include alerts, notifications, reminders, instructions, etc. Keeping communications well organized by category can help with routing to the correct person/team.
-For example, communications categorized as appointment reminders that are sent to a patient can automatically be routed to the relevant phsyician as well, alert categories can be automatically routed to on-call staff during off hours, and instruction categories can be automatically routed to the relevenat nurses, patients, physicians, etc.
+Categories can include concepts like alerts, notifications, reminders, instructions, etc. Keeping communications well organized by category can help with routing to the correct person/team.
+For example, communications categorized as appointment reminders that are sent to a patient can automatically be routed to the relevant physician as well, alert categories can be automatically routed to on-call staff during off hours, and instruction categories can be automatically routed to the relevant nurses, patients, physicians, etc.

 The `Communication.topic` element is a description of the content of the communication.
 It’s easy to think of this as the subject line of an email.
 Keeping communications well organized by topic can assist with billing and driving workflows.
 For example, if a patient consults with a physician via phone, this communication can be given a topic of, for example `phone-consult`.
 Being able to see this topic allows for easy billing to the patient.
 Additionally, a communication with a `prescription-refill-request` topic is an easy indicator to review this request and fulfill it if necessary.